-“Our ability to earn an income is perhaps our greatest asset – greater than any home or auto we’ll ever own,” says Tim Bemis, assistant manager at Dupaco Insurance Services, which offers a complete line of insurance options, including disability.
-“We insure the home and car, but most of us overlook insuring ourselves and our income.”
+“Our ability to earn an income is perhaps our greatest asset–greater than any home or auto we’ll ever own,” said Tim Bemis, insurance services regional manager at Dupaco Insurance Services.
+“We insure the home and car.
+But most of us overlook insuring ourselves and our income.”

-Here are five truths about disability and its impact:
+Here are five truths about disability insurance worth considering:

-- Disability can be lengthy.
-The average individual disability claim lasts 31.6 months, while one in eight workers will be disabled for five years or more during their working careers, according to the Council for Disability Awareness.
+The average individual disability claim lasts 31.6 months.
+And one in eight workers will be disabled for five years or more during their working careers, according to the Council for Disability Awareness.

 Anyone who can’t afford to live without an income should carry disability insurance, Bemis said.